grafana/loki/docs/sources/clients/promtail/logrotation.md

 ### Rename and Create
 ![block_diagram](./logrotation2.png)

-Both types of log rotation seem to give the same end result.
+Both types of log rotation seem to give the same result.
 However, there are some subtle differences.

 (1) favors the `appender` as its descriptor for the original log file `error.log` doesn't change.
 Therefore, it can keep writing to the same file descriptor.
 In other words, re-opening the file is not needed.

 However (1) has a serious problem if we bring the `tailer` into account.
 There is a race between truncating the file and the `tailer` finishing reading that log file.
 Meaning, there is a high chance of the log rotation mechanism truncating the file `error.log` before the `tailer` reads everything from it.

 This is where (2) can help.
 Here, when the log file `error.log` is renamed to `error.log.1`, the `tailer` still holds the file descriptor of `error.log.1`.
 Therefore, it can continue reading the log file until it's completed.
 But that comes with the tradeoff: with (2), you have to signal the `appender` to reopen `error.log` (and `appender` should be able to reopen it).
 Otherwise, it would keep writing to `error.log.1` as the file descriptor won't change.
-The good news is that most of the popular `appender` solutions (e.g: syslog, kubelet, docker log driver) support reopening log files when they are renamed.
+The good news is that most of the popular `appender` solutions (e.g: Syslog, Kubelet, Docker log driver) support reopening log files when they are renamed.

 We recommend (2) as that is the one which works well with Promtail (or any similar log scraping agent) without any data loss.
-Now let's understand how do we exactly configure log rotation in different platforms.
+Now let's understand how we exactly configure log rotation in different platforms.

 ## Configure log rotation.

 Your logs can be rotated by different components depending on where you are running your application or services.
 If you are running on Linux bare metal or Linux VMs, high chance you will be using [`logrotate`](https://man7.org/linux/man-pages/man8/logrotate.8.html) utility.
-However if you are running in kubernetes, it's not that obvious who rotates the logs and interestingly it may dependes on what container runtime your kubernetes cluster is using.
+However, if you are running in Kubernetes, it's not that obvious who rotates the logs and interestingly it may depend on what container runtime your Kubernetes cluster is using.

-### Non kubernetes
+### Non Kubernetes

 As mentioned above, in Linux bare metal or Linux VMs, log rotation is often handled by [`logrotate`](https://man7.org/linux/man-pages/man8/logrotate.8.html) utility.